DevAly/php_rst/docs/index.rst

 Find the position of the first occurrence of a substring in a string

-.. py:function:: int strpos(string $heystack, mixed $needle, [, mixed $offset=0])

 Or

 .. function:: strpos(string haystack, mixed value, [, integer offset=0])

-   Find the position of the first occurrence of a substring in a string.

    :param haystack: String being searched
    :param needle: String being searched for